-U.S. jury rules against Bayer in Roundup cancer case
+U.S. jury finds Bayer's Roundup caused man's cancer

-(Reuters) - A U.S. jury on Tuesday found Bayer AG’s glyphosate-based weed killer to be a “substantial factor” in causing a man’s non-Hodgkin’s lymphoma, allowing the trial to proceed into a second phase on liability and damages.
+(Reuters) - A U.S. jury on Tuesday found Bayer AG’s glyphosate-based weed killer caused a man’s non-Hodgkin’s lymphoma in a bellwether trial that may help determine the course of hundreds of similar cases.

-The jury in San Francisco federal court in a unanimous ruling found Roundup, one of the world’s most widely-used weed killers, to be responsible for the cancer of California resident Edwin Hardeman.
-It was not yet a finding of liability against Bayer, however.
+The finding by the unanimous jury in San Francisco federal court clears the way for that same jury to determine if Bayer unit Monsanto is liable and must pay damages to California resident Edwin Hardeman in a second trial phase.

-The case will proceed into a second trial phase before the same jury on Wednesday to determine Bayer’s liability and potential damages.

 Bayer in a statement on Tuesday said it was disappointed with the jury’s initial decision.